-As at December 31, 2021, the Company had 5 full-time employees, all located in Canada.
+As at December 31, 2022, the Company had 6 full-time employees, all located in Canada.
 The distribution of the Company's full-time employees according to main areas of activities is set forth in the following table:

 Employees

 Area of Activity:

+Executive 1

 Finance 3

 Regulatory and Quality 1

 Sales and Marketing 1

-Total 5
+Total 6

-The Company also uses senior consultants, hired on a contract basis, and outsources its clinical development programs to various contract research organizations, as needed.
+The Company also uses senior consultants, hired on a contract basis which are not included in the employees above, and outsources its clinical development programs to various contract research organizations.